Ibrahimhassan8879/HEMA-General-Hospital/README.md

 - Modify specialties by adding or removing specialties.
 - Modify basic website data in the header and footer (Phone number, Address, Email, Facebook page, Twitter page, Instagram page, and Linkedin page).
 - Issue refunds for reviewed reservations if the client is dissatisfied with the services.
-- Delete patient accounts due to inactivity or spam
+- Delete patient accounts due to inactivity or spam.
+- Write and view sent and received messages with all staff accounts.

 ### 6. Developer